RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 # Minecraft Whack A Block

-Minecraft is one fo the World's most popular open-world building games.
+Minecraft is one of the World's most popular open-world building games.
 A free version of Minecraft is available for the Raspberry Pi; it also comes with a programming interface.
 This means you can write commands and scripts in Python code to build things in the game automatically.
 It's a great way to learn Python!

 ## Whack-a-Block